-- 2.1 This policy on mobility scooters (and powered wheelchairs) applies in LiveWest properties with shared communal areas. - 2.2 This policy does not apply to manual wheelchairs (Class 1). - 2.3 In addition, Section 6, Section 10 and Section 11 of the policy do not apply to owners or prospective purchasers of powered wheelchairs.
-This is because these residents have no choice about whether they require a powered wheelchair - it is a necessity for day-to-day mobility around their accommodation.
-For this reason, it is acknowledged that powered wheelchairs will generally be stored within a resident's own flat. - 2.4 The policy covers all tenures, including our shared-ownership customers.
-The term 'residents' refers to tenants and leaseholders.
+- 2.1 This policy/procedure on Mobility Scooters (and powered wheelchairs) applies in LiveWest properties with shared communal areas. - 2.2 This policy does NOT apply to manual wheelchairs (Class 1). - 2.3 In addition, SECTION 6 AND SECTION 10/11 of the policy do NOT apply to owners or prospective purchasers of powered wheelchairs because these re siden ts have no choice about whether they require a powered wheelchair- it is a necessity for day to day mobility around their accommodation and scheme.
+For this reason, it is acknowledged that powered wheelchairs will generally be stored within a resident's own flat. - 2.4 The policy covers all tenures, including our shared-ownership customers, and the term residents refers to tenants and leaseholders.